-Having plants in your home can have so many benefits.
-It works to purify the air you breathe.
-They work to take in Cabon dioxide and release oxygen.
+Having plants in your home can have so many therapeutic benefits.
+Plants work to purify the air you breathe as they take in carbon dioxide and release oxygen.
 They’re great for people with allergies too.
-Sounds great, right?
-Well, the trouble is if you can’t keep them alive then what’s the point.
+Sounds amazing, right?
+Well, the trouble is if you can’t keep a plant alive then what’s the point.
 Plants can be finicky and hard to care for.
-I’ve definitely killed a plant or two in the past.
-It’s so upsetting because plants aren’t cheap.
-I love to add plants to my home!
+I’ve definitely killed a plant or two in the past and it’s so upsetting because plants aren’t cheap.
+The thing is that I love to add plants to my home!
 In fact, I think I have them in almost every room in my house.
 To continually re-buy plants would kill my budget… real quick.
 So I knew it was time to do some reading and learn how to care for my plants.

 I’ve started implementing 5 key tricks to plant care that has saved my plants lives and my wallet.
 Since I’ve started using these 5 tricks my plants have been thriving and I’ve gone from a plant killer to a plant lady.
-Join me on this journey!
+Join me on this journey for a green thumb!
 Your plants will thank you for it!

 You guessed it, you have to water your plant.
 Who knew?!
 It’s an obvious trick but you’d be surprised that this is the number one reason why houseplants die.
 I find that picking one day every week where I water my plants helps me to remember to water them.
 Use #waterwednesday or #thirstthursday to help you remember to water them.
 I also use a cute watering can that I store on my built-in bookshelf as decor.
 It works as a visual reminder to water my plants!